Have you been diagnosed with a brain tumour? Order your free information pack.

 Callum at Queen Mary University London when he met Professor Denise Sheer

-The first episode goes over my story, but we also hear from a mother whose daughter is suffering from a benign tumour called a craniopharyngioma and from Professor Denise Sheer, one of the leading researchers at the Everest Centre, where special research is taking place to help with benign brain tumour treatments.
+The first episode tells my story, but we also hear from a mother whose daughter has a benign tumour called a craniopharyngioma and from Professor Denise Sheer, one of the leading researchers at the Everest Centre, where special research is taking place to find low grade glioma treatments.

 Episode Two